idvorkin/techdiary/notes/hack-web.md

 These should break all the time, and be of minimal interst to anyone but Igor, but it's my blog so there.

-### Reverse Engineering Fly out TOC

-OK, I like the fly out ToC in hack MD.

 ### Automating todo item creation in omnifocus for web